dhiaselmi1/Visual_Timeline_of_Agent_Collaboration/README.md

 ## Project Description

 This project provides a comprehensive solution for monitoring and understanding AI agent workflows.
-It features a **Streamlit** frontend for user interaction and a **FastAPI** backend that manages the core agent logic.
+It features a Streamlit frontend 🖥️ for user interaction and a FastAPI backend that manages the core agent logic.
 The application captures and timestamps all agent outputs, presenting them in a clear, chronological timeline.
-It leverages the **Llama 3** model to power multiple specialized AI agents that collaborate to complete tasks.
+It leverages the Llama 3 model to power multiple specialized AI agents that collaborate to complete tasks.
 Users can run these agents and observe their collaboration in real-time, making it an ideal tool for debugging and analyzing multi-agent systems.
 ## 🚀Features

 * **Interactive Timeline⏳**: A dynamic, chronological view of agent responses.